The Inside Scoop On Bullying

 This means that children don’t understand emotions and what they are, and how to use the emotion for good.

-It is, after all, a behaviour.
-And that behaviour has nothing to do with the person.
+It is, after all, a behavior.
+And that behavior has nothing to do with the person.
 As I explained they only know how to behave one way; block out their emotions and turn that outwards at someone else.

 What That Means for Your Child